Saaam1607/Dynamic-Slicing-and-Visualization-through-WebApp/README.md

 # On Demand SDN Slices in ComNetsEmu
-Project for the course "Softwarized and Virtualized Mobile Networks" at the University of Trento
+Project developed for the course "Softwarized and Virtualized Mobile Networks" at the University of Trento

 **Samuel Casagrande Cecchin** - [s.casagrande.cecchin@studenti.unitn.it](s.casagrande.cecchin@studenti.unitn.it)